priyanka1vivek/image_captioning_app/README.md

 o	ROUGE-L: For recall, ensuring the main ideas are captured.

 o	CIDEr: The primary metric for this task, designed to measure how well a caption matches human consensus.

+*Deployment:* This is run in the browser with the help of streamlit user interface.